 Short-term claims provide you with wage coverage for medical conditions and injuries that prevent you from working for a short term.
 In contrast, long-term disability claims offer financial support for an extended period.

 Who Is Responsible for Paying for Disability Coverage?

-People can buy long-term disability insurance either through a broker or an insurance company.
+People can buy long-term disability insurance through a broker or an insurance company.
 In many cases, long-term disability insurance might have been received through an employer.
-In the latter, the employee, both the employer and the employee, or solely the employer, could've paid for the policy.
+In the latter, the employee, the employer, and the employee, or solely the employer, could've paid for the policy.